TrueDeck/Documentation/WhitePaper.md

 Despite TrueDeck being a platform, it will be launching its own official casino with 0% house edge and rake free games.
 In order to expand this market to billions, TrueDeck Marketplace will facilitate the launch of new casinos by offering development services for casino games customization.

 ### Passive Income Source
 TrueDeck tokens will be the true investment assets.
 We have created fair profit making mechanisms for its token holders.
-For this purpose, TRUE tokens have been given unique staking utility **“SUIT token mining”**.
+For this purpose, TDP tokens have been given unique staking utility **“SUIT token mining”**.
 Not only that, SUIT tokens will also have bankroll staking utility to provide bankroll to TrueDeck platform.
-Using these utilities TRUE token holders can earn a good amount of passive income by supporting TrueDeck platform.
+Using these utilities TDP token holders can earn a good amount of passive income by supporting TrueDeck platform.

 ### Shared Bankroll, Large Payouts
 All TrueDeck Platform Casinos will share the same bankroll creating the largest casino network.
 Large bankroll means mega jackpots and more players.
 Shared bankroll also eliminates the liquidity problem for a new casino.
 Through TrueDeck even new casinos can attract large player base.